 I really hope you will love this simple carrot cake.
 It’s moist, naturally sweetened (perfect for non-dessert and dessert lovers alike!), carrot and nut packed, undetectably gluten-free and insanely delicious!
 This would really make a great cake your Easter celebrations, Sunday tea, or any kind of summer celebration.
 If you are hoping for something a little more in the direction of chocolate, I also have a delicious gluten-free chocolate cake recipe.
 Don’t forget to rate this recipe or comment below, would love to hear what you think!
 Thanks friends!

 A simple, moist and super flavorful carrot cake.
-Make with whole ingredients, this cake is refined sugar-free, vegan and gluten-free.
+Make with whole ingredients, this cake is refined sugar-free and gluten-free.

 - 1 cup fine cut oats, ground (100 g) (certified gluten-free, if needed)